 Why are some populations and species more susceptible to novel stressors than others?

-My research is driven by a passion for the conservation of herpetofauna (amphibians and reptiles), fondly referred to as "herps."
-Other than being fascinating organisms to study, herps play critical roles in ecosystem function and are particularly vulnerable to population declines.
-Most of my research has centered around the hypothesis that the interactions of multiple stressors are to blame for these declines.
-The stressors I have focused on in my research include recent habitat fragmentation, emerging infectious disease, and climate change.
+Research in the Belasen lab is driven by an interest in the conservation of biodiversity, and in particular the vulnerable herpetofauna (amphibians and reptiles), fondly referred to as "herps."
+Other than being fascinating organisms to study, herps play critical roles in ecosystem function and are particularly vulnerable to global change.
+The stressors we focus on include emerging infectious disease, habitat fragmentation, and climate change.

 Emerging infectious wildlife disease contributes to biodiversity loss.